Patrick Schwarzenegger: Other ventures

 In 2011 and 2012, Schwarzenegger interned for Academy Award-nominated producer, John Davis.
 Schwarzenegger went on to franchise his own Blaze Pizza locations, including one at USC while he was a student there, and one at The Grove in Los Angeles.
 Schwarzenegger later sold his Blaze Pizza shares and began investing in young entrepreneurs who were creating companies to meet the demand for healthier food and beverage alternatives.
 Schwarzenegger's other investments include electrolyte drink mix company Liquid I.V., protein coffee brand Super Coffee, and vegan chicken company Nuggs.

 In 2020, Schwarzenegger and his mother, who is an advocate for people living with Alzheimer's, created brain nutrition and wellness brand MOSH.
 The company, whose name stands for Maria Owings Shriver Health, officially launched on World Alzheimer's Day.
 Jonathan Jarry at the Office for Science and Society pointed out the ingredients used in the MOSH bar do not conclusively improve brain health.

 Personal life

 Schwarzenegger resides in Los Angeles, California.

 Schwarzenegger dated singer Miley Cyrus from 2014 to 2015.
 Since 2015, he has been in a relationship with model Abby Champion and on December 26, 2023, they announced their engagement.
-Schwarzenegger and Champion got married at the Grozzer Ranch in Idaho on September 6, 2025.
+Schwarzenegger and Champion got married at the Gozzer Ranch near Coeur d'Alene, Idaho on September 6, 2025.